marcellkiss/ngx-until-destroy/projects/until-destroy/README.md

 ## Contributing

-This project was created with @angular/cli, feel free to clone it, have a look at it, make changes and / or open a Pull Request.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.1.

+Feel free to clone the project, have a look at it, make changes and / or open a Pull Request.

 In case you have any questions, problems or feature requests, feel free to [open an issue on GitHub](https://github.com/marcellkiss/ngx-until-destroy/issues).